The information in this article applies to:

 - You can also draw new CAD objects or text to add to the block.
 In this example, we simply added the label 'LED' to the block using text.

-- For more information about customizing an existing CAD block, see article KB-00500 in this Knowledgebase: Customizing a CAD Block.
+- For more information about customizing an existing CAD block, see the Related Articles section at the end of this article.

 - When you have made the necessary changes to the 2D symbol, marquee-select all the objects in the symbol and click the Make CAD Block edit button.